ranocha/Julia_User_Group_Mainz/2024-05-13__AD_Implicit_Nonlinear_FD/README.md

 # Solving implicit nonlinear equations using (staggered) finite differences, automatic differentiation and sparsity pattern detection

-The purpose of these examples is to show how we can use a few julia tools to solve nonlinear equations using staggered finite differences and a few tools.
+The purpose of these examples is to show how we can use a few julia tools to solve nonlinear equations using staggered finite differences and a few tools to make this work for multiple fields.
 The only thing a user need to provide is a residual routine, from which a sparse matrix is automatically extracted.

-We will go through the exercise in the following order
+We will go through the exercises in the following order

 ### exercise_1.jl
 Solves a 1D steady state heat diffusion with linear coefficients